bahrus/be-rewritten/README.md

 ## Mission

-*be-rewritten* extends *be-written*, by adding the ability to apply be-decorated element behaviors on selected elements as they render on to the screen, including DTR and xslt transforms.
+*be-rewritten* extends *be-written*, by adding the ability to apply be-decorated element behaviors on selected elements as they render onto the screen, including DTR and xslt transforms.

 ```html
 <div be-rewritten='{